 Extended School Year services are federally mandated services outlined on a student's IEP.
 Eligibility for ESY services are determined by the IEP team from December 1st through April 1st in an IEP meeting.
 Students receiving Audiology services for ESY should have goals and the frequency/duration of service outlined in their IEP under ESY.
-To learn more about the requirements regarding ESY, please see the appendix or https://dcps.instructure.com/courses/2025/pages/extended-school-year-esy-program.
+To learn more about the requirements regarding ESY, please see the appendix.